On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Numerical Results

-Our last set of numerics provides a graphical representation of the benefits of simultaneous schemes, and captures the overall effort/time in a single figure (Figure \ref{Fig:Simul_vs_seq}).
-To compare our proposed scheme with standard sequential schemes, we incorporate the effort to solve the learning problem in a priori fashion and then use this possibly inexact solution to resolve the computational problem.
-For instance, in Figure~\ref{Fig:Simul_vs_seq}, we consider 4 different implementations of the sequential scheme, where the implementations differ by the amount of effort (number of learning steps) employed for obtaining an approximation to $\Sigma^*$.
-On the $y-$axis, we capture the sub-optimality error and note that while the sequential schemes are making an effort to get an approximation of $\Sigma^*$, no improvement is being made in $x$.
+{\bf c.
+Sequential vs simultaneous schemes.} Here we provide a graphical representation of the benefits of simultaneous schemes and captures the overall effort/time in one figure (Figure \ref{Fig:Simul_vs_seq}).
+To compare our proposed scheme with standard sequential schemes, we incorporate the effort to solve the learning problem {in sequential schemes -- this possibly inexact solution is then used to resolve the misppecified problem.} For instance, in Figure~\ref{Fig:Simul_vs_seq}, we consider 4 different implementations of the sequential scheme, where the implementations differ by the amount of effort (number of learning steps) employed for obtaining an approximation to $\Sigma^*$.
+On the $y-$axis, we capture the sub-optimality error.
+Note while the sequential schemes are making an effort to get an approximation of $\Sigma^*$, no improvement is being made in $x$.
 Consequently, all of the graphs corresponding to the sequential schemes stay constant.
-Once an approximation is obtained, the sequential scheme will obtain an approximate solution but the sub-optimality error never diminishes to zero, since the sequential scheme never updates its approximation of $\Sigma^*$.
-The simultaneous {approach on the other hand has} several benefits: (i) it is characterized by asymptotic convergence, a property that does not hold for sequential schemes; (ii) one can provide non-asymptotic rate bounds for the entire trajectory $\{x_k\}$; and (iii) when it is unclear as to the extent of accuracy required in solving the learning problem, sequential methods can prove to be quite poor while simultaneous schemes perform well.
+Once an approximation {to $\Sigma^*$} is obtained, the sequential scheme will obtain an approximate solution to {the misspecified problem}; but, the sub-optimality error never diminishes to zero, since the sequential scheme never updates its $\Sigma^*$ approximation.
+In comparison, the simultaneous approach has several benefits: (i) it is characterized by asymptotic convergence, a property that does not hold for sequential schemes; (ii) one can provide non-asymptotic rate bounds for the entire trajectory $\{x_k\}$; and (iii) when it is unclear as to the extent of accuracy required in solving the learning problem, sequential methods can prove to be quite poor while simultaneous schemes perform well.